dotchev/rest-bench/README.md

 Here the _server_ process runs at ~360% CPU with ~11MB RAM.

 ### Java (Spring Boot)
+Ok, here we do use an additional library - Spring Boot, which seems to be very popular recently.
 ```
 $ cd java
 $ gradle build